 Record Type

 Select CNAME from the drop-down list.
-This record type points a domain name to another domain name, which is then resolved to an IP address.
+This record type points a domain name to another domain name, which then provides the IP address.

 Hostname